Josverl/mpflash/README.md

 [![Downloads](https://static.pepy.tech/badge/mpflash)](https://pepy.tech/project/mpflash)

 `mpflash` is a command-line tool for working with MicroPython firmware.
-It provides features to help you flash and update Micropython on one or more .
+It provides features to help you flash and update Micropython on one or more attached microcontrollers.

 This tool was initially created to be used in a CI/CD pipeline to automate the process of downloading and flashing MicroPython firmware to multiple boards, but it has been extend with a TUI to be used for manual downloadig, flashing and development.